solace-fi/solace-docs/docs/dev-docs/sdk/Fetching Data.md

 linkcolor: blue
 ---

-To obtain blockchain state data such as the number of policies purchased, or total cover purchased, we will need to create a Fetcher-class object.
+To obtain blockchain state data such as the number of policies purchased, or total cover purchased, we will need to create a Fetcher instance.

-The Fetcher constructor requires a single parameter - the chainID to connect to.
+The Fetcher constructor requires a single parameter - the **chainID** to connect to.
 Currently Ethereum mainnet (ChainID = 1) and Rinkeby Testnet (ChainID = 4) are supported.

 ## **Basic Example**